The cosmic consequences and the constraints on HN-gravity: Introduction

 The paper is structured as follows: In Section~\ref{sec:1}, a fundamental assessment of general relativity and various other modified theories and their cosmological implications.
 We present the late-time cosmic acceleration and the reasons behind this gravitational theory.
 In Section~\ref{sec:2}, we study the fundamental formalism of the model in the Hoyle-Narlikar Gravity and find the modified Einstein field equations.
 In Section~\ref{sec:3}, we present the function of the Hubble parameter $ H(z) $ and discuss the solutions of the field equations, and the behavior of the $ \mathcal{C} $-field according to our model.
-In Section~\ref{sec:4}, we constrain the Hubble tension and the density parameters using recent observational data.
+In Section~\ref{sec:4}, we constrain the Hubble tension and the density parameters using recent observational data, and also perform a statistical model comparison with the $ \Lambda $CDM model employing the Akaike and Bayesian information criteria.
 In Section~\ref{sec:5}, we concentrate on the physical interpretation and diagnostic profile of the model.
 In Section~\ref{sec:6}, we perform the thawing and freezing analysis in the $ w-w'$ plane to distinguish between different classes of dark energy models.
 Finally, we summarize the results and the consequences of the model in the concluding section~\ref{sec:7}.